ataztech910/blank_chrome_extension/README.md

-# Blanck Chrom Extension usint Vue 3 + TypeScript + Vite
+# Blank Chrome Extension using Vue 3 + TypeScript + Vite

 This is a blank project that can be used as Template to quick start with Chrome extension development You can use it as a template then :